 For some, self-care does include spending time at the spa, even if others vehemently disagree that these kinds of activities are true acts of self-care.
 (Sorry, but my monthly massages are non-negotiable.)

-From my perspective, those who integrate self-care into their daily lives are some of the most giving people I know.
-So if tending to my health is judged as selfish, then so be it.
+The people who who weave self-care into their daily lives are some of the most giving people I know.
+So if self-care is selfish, then so be it.
 I can live with that.

 Information on this website should not be interpreted as providing or replacing medical advice, diagnosis, or treatment.
 All content is intended for adults over the age of 18.
 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.